lupyuen/lupyuen.github.io/src/de3.md

     (Needed for PinePhone PMIC)

-The drivers for Display Backlight, LCD Panel and PMIC will go into the __PinePhone Board LCD Driver__...
+_Where will the new drivers live inside the NuttX Kernel?_

-TODO
+The drivers for Display Backlight, LCD Panel and PMIC will go into the new __PinePhone Board LCD Driver__.

-Our Display Engine Driver shall follow the design of the __STM32F7 Display Driver__ in NuttX...
+Which will follow the design of the __STM32F7 LCD Driver__ in NuttX...

 1. At startup, __stm32_bringup__ calls __fb_register__